kick-mind/date-src/src/README.md

 > After creating a DateTime object, you cannot change it.
 In other words, you cannot change it's date-time units, calendar, zone or locale.

 ## Calendars
-A Calendar is an object that does date-time calculations in a specific calendaring system.
-DateTime object doesn't know anything about this calculations. it just delegate the calculations to a Calendar object.
+A Calendar is an object that does date-time calculations in a specific calendaring system, DateTime object is not aware of calculations, it just delegate calendaring calculations to its Calendar object.

-We have implemented 4 calendars so far:
+Currently four calendars have been implemented:
 - GregorianCalendar
 - Gregorian2Calendar
 - HijriCalendar
 - PersianCalendar

-You can easily implement your own Calendar by just inheriting from Calendar class and implementing a few abstract methods.
+You can easily implement your own Calendar by extending Calendar class and implementing abstract methods.

-The first calendar you add to the Calendars collection is set as the default calendar.
+The first calendar you add to  Calendars collection is set as default calendar.
 If you create a DateTime object and don't provide a value for the calendar parameter, the default calendar of application is used as the calendar of that DateTime object.
-You can set the default calendar of the project at any time:
+You can set the default calendar of the project at runtime:

 ```
 import { Calendars } from '@soft-libs/tick';